oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 ##### Option 1: Store images in a central registry and set up image pull secrets on each domain resource

-The most commonly used option is to store the image is a central registry, and set up image pull secrets for a domain resource:
+The most commonly used option is to store the image in a central registry, and set up image pull secrets for a domain resource:

 - A Kubernetes "docker-registry" secret containing the registry credentials must be created